jxtngx/lightning-lab/README.md

 ### Source Module

-The intent of the source module - `lightning_pod/` - is as follows:
+The structure of the source module - `lightning_pod` - is as follows:

 `lightning_pod.cli` contains code for the command line interface built with click.